 As SEB expands the scope of its businesses and its client base, it increasingly has to implement policies on corporate governance on a Group-wide level and address potential conflicts of interest, including situations where SEB's services to a particular client or its own proprietary investments or other interests conflict, or are perceived to conflict, with the interests of another client, as well as situations where one or more of SEB's businesses have access to material non-public information that may not be shared with other businesses within the Group.
 Although SEB has procedures and controls that are designed to identify and address conflicts of interest, including those designed to prevent the improper sharing of information among its businesses, these procedures and controls may not always be effective.
 Appropriately identifying and dealing with conflicts of interest is complex, in part because internal breaches of policy can be difficult to discover.
 SEB's reputation may be damaged, and the willingness of clients to enter into transactions in which such a conflict might arise may be affected, if SEB fails, or appears to fail, to identify and deal appropriately with conflicts of interest.
-In addition, many financial institutions, including SEB, may be negatively impacted by fraudulent acts or violations of internal instructions committed by their own employees.
-SEB cannot predict whether such instances of internal fraud will occur or, if they were to occur, the extent to which these acts would negatively impact it, but any material incidents could materially and adversely affect SEB's business, financial condition, results of operations, liquidity and/or prospects.
+Any material conflicts, whether actual or perceived, could materially and adversely affect SEB's business, financial condition, results of operations, liquidity and/or prospects.